BenLauwens/ES313/Setup/readme.md

         *  `/Users/YourAccount/Documents/3Ba/Sem1/ES313` (MacOS)
         * `/home/YourAccount/3Ba/Sem1/ES313` (Linux)

-3. **Required only for the CDN computer when behind a proxy**.
+3. **CURRENTLY NOT REQUIRED, only for the CDN computer when behind a proxy**.
 Download the .gitconfig  from [here](https://raw.githubusercontent.com/BenLauwens/ES313/master/Setup/.gitconfig) and store it as a .gitignore file (e.g. with Notepad++) on the following locations:
     * `C:\\Users\\YourAccount\\`
     * `U:\\`